Care

 The Ōhiwa Harbour Strategy partner organisations are:

-The Ōhiwa Harbour Implementation Forum (OHIF) leads the general direction of the partnership and makes the big decisions.
+The Ōhiwa Harbour Implementation Forum (OHIF) leads the direction of the partnership and makes the big decisions.
 Its members are elected from the seven partner organisations every three years following local government elections.
-They meet twice a year.
+OHIF is a committee hosted by the Bay of Plenty Regional Council and meets twice a year.

 Bay of Plenty Regional Council